Tutorial: Configure SAP SuccessFactors to Microsoft Entra user provisioning

 - The HR team performs worker transactions (Joiners/Movers/Leavers or New Hires/Transfers/Terminations) in SuccessFactors Employee Central

-- The Azure AD Provisioning Service runs scheduled synchronizations of identities from SuccessFactors EC and identifies changes that need to be processed for sync with on-premises Active Directory.
+- The Microsoft Entra provisioning service runs scheduled synchronizations of identities from SuccessFactors EC and identifies changes that need to be processed for sync with on-premises Active Directory.

-- The Azure AD Provisioning Service determines the change and invokes create/update/enable/disable operation for the user in Azure AD.
+- The Microsoft Entra provisioning service determines the change and invokes create/update/enable/disable operation for the user in Microsoft Entra ID.

-- If the SuccessFactors Writeback app is configured, then the user's email address is retrieved from Azure AD.
+- If the SuccessFactors Writeback app is configured, then the user's email address is retrieved from Microsoft Entra ID.

-- Azure AD provisioning service writes back email attribute to SuccessFactors, based on the matching attribute used.
+- Microsoft Entra provisioning service writes back email attribute to SuccessFactors, based on the matching attribute used.

 Planning your deployment

-Configuring Cloud HR driven user provisioning from SuccessFactors to Azure AD requires considerable planning covering different aspects such as:
+Configuring Cloud HR driven user provisioning from SuccessFactors to Microsoft Entra ID requires considerable planning covering different aspects such as:

 - Determining the Matching ID